Houdini-1ncen/Houdinis-Script/Feature list.md

   - Let's Sing (choose from 4 songs)
   - Chat Commands
     - Print Chat Commands to console
-    - 15 new Chat commands
+    - New Chat commands
-    - Choose from 7 different prefixes
+    - Choose from 7 different premade prefixes
+    - Choose a fully customizeable prefix
     - Choose from 3 different response Chats
 # Vehicle
-  - Anti 9/11 (Spawns a F-160 Raiju with no world collision)
+  - No collision jet (Spawns a F-160 Raiju with no world collision)
   - Choose a custom map size while in jets
   - Remove Opressor mk2 cooldown
 # Teleportation